 According to the Journal of Medicine and Science in Sports and Exercise, improving your running form allows your body to move with greater efficiency with less exertion.
 This means that fine-tuning your form can allow you to pour more energy into your endurance and speed.

-So if you’re looking to perfect your form, it’s vital that your upper body remains upright, with elbows bent at a 90-degree angle.
+So if you’re looking to perfect your form and improve your speed, it’s vital that your upper body remains upright, with elbows bent at a 90-degree angle.
 For bonus points, try to avoid tilting your head or slumping your shoulders.
 If you’re wondering how to run better and longer, filming yourself running is a great way to spot exactly where your form can use improvement.

 2. Start Strength Training